top of page

 Touch of Death 1988

-Shot on 16mm film with a budget of little more than a 100.000 Euros, Lucio Fulci's underappreciated 'Touch of Death' aka 'Quando Alice ruppe lo specchio' (1988) while ostensibly being a shaded comedy of serial killing errors, is in fact a far more warped cimematic creation.
+Shot on 16mm film with a budget of little more than a 100.000 Euros, Lucio Fulci's underappreciated 'Touch of Death' aka 'Quando Alice ruppe lo specchio' (1988) while ostensibly being a shaded comedy of serial killing errors, is in fact a far more warped cinematic creation.
 'Touch of Death's psychotically schizoid narrative is far more outrageous than anything Fulci's glossier peers, such as Martino and Argento would ever have dared to create.
-His frequently transgressive, taste trashing, boundary obliterating oeuvre is unapologetically unleased upon the viewer with no remorse.
+His frequently transgressive, taste trashing, boundary obliterating oeuvre is unapologetically unleashed upon the viewer with no remorse.
 Brett Halsey's sleazily grotesque Les Parson remains to this very day, one of the more appallingly asinine midnight movie maniacs to hit our screens.
 Fulci's ferocious 'Touch of Death' certainly doesn't paint a pretty picture, as both thematically and aesthetically it's somewhat rough edged, subtlety layered with sudden, unexpurgated savagery, and it is this innate 'wrongness', along with the stark, concentrated ugliness that makes 'Touch of Death' such a surrealistically sick headed, politically incorrect, morally miasmic, opinion dividing psychedlic nightmare that it is.
 This flick might even be too much for the hard core Fulci fan, but I have added this to the list for exactly that reason.
-Seeing is believing, apparanty.
+Seeing is believing, apparently.

 The House of Clocks 1989

 Originally made for Italian TV, this film is toned down compared to many in the the Fulci horror collection, but he still was able to work most of his favourite and famous visuals into the film.
 With that in mind, this is a very middle of the road movie, neither bad nor good, but entertaining enough to watch.
 While it probably will leave some of the hardcore gore hounds wanting more, the effects were adequate enough.
-The lack of Fulci's over the top gore and the straight ahead storyline may even make this film more accessible to fans of the genre who are not familiar with Italian horror or are put off by gratuitous use of sheep intestines!
+The lack of Fulci's over the top gore and the straight ahead story line may even make this film more accessible to fans of the genre who are not familiar with Italian horror or are put off by gratuitous use of sheep intestines!
 The story is incoherent and absurd, but I am rather fond of this kind of narrative.
 However, this won't be to everyone's taste (as I am personally aware of this type critique myself) and may confuse and put some viewers off.
 Overall the film still manages to work due to the eerie atmospherics and the occasional trademark piece of Fulci schlock.

 Ultimately, House of Clocks will always be remembered amongst genre fans as one of his lesser films.
 In the twilight of his career, Fulci seemed to be just going through the motions on his films, and this one isn't really an exception.
 There are however, flashes of inspiration in the film and it does have moments that will remind the viewer what the maestro was capable of in years gone past.